Thiago099/jsx-dom-builder/README.md

 </div>

 var color = "red"
-// then you can edit any of its attributes just like you whuld with the root title
+// Then you can edit any of its attributes just like you would with the root title
     .$style("color", color)
     .$on("click",()=>{